Adityap88/UsageStats/README.md

 # UsageStats
 ## Features of App ##
-* Tracks Total Phone Usage Time during the day,week or month
+* Tracks total phone usage time during the day,week or month
-* Tracks each App timeline during the duration
+* Tracks each app timeline during the duration
-* Gets Total Data Used and Data Used by individual App
+* Gets total data used and data Used by individual app
-* Get Unclock count for each app
+* Get unlock count for each app
 * Longest session of each app in day, week or month
 * Category which the app belongs to (Android O and above)
 * Stores data every 24hrs in firebase real-time database.